XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Easy GUI
 * Free and Open Source you can Edit and Compile it to your liking or even made your own version for added protection
 * Honeypot
+* Machine Learning trained by myself (XGBoost-Custom Hyperparameter) , that can be update anytime after i do re-train (<a href="https://github.com/XiAnzheng-ID/RansomPyShield-Model">My Machine Learning Model</a>)
 * YARA Rules that can be updated automatically (<a href="https://github.com/InQuest/awesome-yara">Custom curated By Me from other Public Repo and Place(InQuest awesome-yara)</a>)
 * Exploit Blocker(Based on YARA Rules)
 * Suspicious Generic Ransomware & Bypass Technique detection (Based on Yara Rules)